- The Marsican bear is a rare bear that is also known as the Apennine brown bear.

 There are eight different species of bear and the Marsican bear is a type of brown bear.
 Their scientific name is Ursus arctos marsicanus although not everyone accepts them as a separate species.
 They are found only in a specific 5,000 to 8,000 square kilometre area in the Appenine Mountains.
 Most of this is in the Abruzzo-Lazio-Molise National Park which was created in 1923 specifically to protect the bears.

 The wonderful female bear that we see in this video is called Amarena.
-We see her quite high up in a tree where she seems to be teaching her cubs how to climb and find food.
+She can be seen quite high up in a tree where she seems to be teaching her cubs how to climb and find food.
 We also see one of the cubs learning how to stand up on their two rear limbs which can be used as a sign of aggression when they are older but is also useful for reaching food from trees.

-We learn from the video that Amarena gave birth to four healthy cubs in 2020 which has not been recorded for this species before.
-It is fairly unusual for all brown bears who generally give birth to two cubs.
+From the video, we learn video that Amarena gave birth to four healthy cubs in 2020 which has not been recorded for this species before.
+It is fairly unusual for all brown bears, who generally give birth to two cubs.
 The cubs seem to be well which is also great news – mortality for these bear cubs in the wild is thought to be 50 percent.
-Hopefully this bodes well for the survival of the species.
+Hopefully, this bodes well for the survival of the species.